 Why is my neighbor eligible for sound insulation and I am not?

-The MAC's residential noise mitigation program is designed to treat eligible homes impacted by aircraft noise associated with flight activity at Minneapolis-St. Paul International Airport (MSP).
-While the MAC's program is more expansive than any other U.S. airport noise mitigation program, noise mitigation programs are strictly regulated by the Federal Aviation Administration (FAA) and the MAC must adhere to legal limits regarding funding and eligibility requirements.
+The MAC's residential sound mitigation program treats qualifying homes located within aircraft noise exposure areas of 60 dB DNL associated with flight activity at Minneapolis-St. Paul International Airport (MSP).
+While the MAC's program is more expansive than any other U.S. airport's sound mitigation program, these types of mitigation programs are strictly regulated by the Federal Aviation Administration (FAA) and the MAC must adhere to legal limits regarding funding and eligibility requirements.

 (a) the community in which the home is located has adopted local land use controls and building performance standards that prohibit new residential construction or remodeling on the block on which the home is located, unless the construction or remodeling materials and practices are consistent with the noise impact levels and consistent with noise mitigation provided by this program, and

-(b) the home is located, for a period of three consecutive years (the first of the three years cannot be later than calendar year 2020) in the actual 60-64 dB DNL noise contour prepared by the MAC and published in the Annual MSP Noise Contour Analysis report, and, within a higher noise impact mitigation area when compared to the single-family home's status under the noise mitigation program prior to the amendment.
+(b) the home is located, for a period of three consecutive years (the first of the three years cannot be later than calendar year 2020) in the actual 60-64 dB DNL noise contour prepared by the MAC and published in the Annual MSP Noise Contour Analysis report, and, within a higher noise exposure area when compared to the single-family home's status under the MAC's mitigation program prior to the amendment.

 Please click here to determine if your home meets the eligibility requirements: Do I Qualify

 The MAC will offer mitigation to owners of eligible single-family and multi-family homes once their home fully qualifies for the MAC's program.
 There is no action for a homeowner to take to become eligible; however, once a home is eligible, the homeowner must respond to the MAC's correspondence as specified in the invitation.